surniaulula/wpsso/README.md

 <p><strong>Enhanced SEO</strong></p>

-<p>WPSSO (Pro version) integrates with <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>, <a href="https://wordpress.org/plugins/headspace2/">HeadSpace2 SEO</a>, <a href="https://wordpress.org/plugins/autodescription/">The SEO Framework</a>, and <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> (aka WordPress SEO) &mdash; making sure your custom SEO settings are reflected in the Open Graph, Rich Pin, Schema, and Twitter Card meta tags.</p>
+<p>WPSSO (Pro version) integrates with <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>, <a href="https://wordpress.org/plugins/headspace2/">HeadSpace2 SEO</a>, <a href="https://wordpress.org/plugins/autodescription/">The SEO Framework</a>, and <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> (aka WordPress SEO) &mdash; making sure your custom SEO settings are reflected in the Open Graph, Rich Pin, Schema / Structured Data, and Twitter Card meta tags.</p>

 <div style="clear:both;"></div>